SudhirProg/example00/README.md

-This is my firest attempt to pushing data to github
+This is my first attempt to pushing data to github